 We might feel grounded, empathic, curious, joyful, peaceful, loving, or hopeful.

-😨 If our nervous system detects “danger” in our environment (which could be triggered by anything from a sudden loud noise, to a negative thought or memory, to being blamed or rejected), our Activation system can become dominant, and the Social Engagement system will be switched off.
+😨 If our nervous system detects “danger” in our environment (which could be triggered by anything from a sudden loud noise, to a negative thought or memory, to being blamed or rejected), our sympathetic nervous system can become dominant, and the social engagement system will be switched off.

 This is “Fight or Flight”, where our body is preparing to fight or run away from the threat.

 In this state, we will appear agitated, with tension in our body, eyes glaring, rapidly beating heart, fast breathing, and harsher, clipped speech.

 We might feel stressed, anxious, scared, annoyed, frustrated, irritated or angry.

 😐 And if our nervous system starts to feel overwhelmed by the threat, if “Fight or Flight” is not working to help us feel safer, the dorsal vagal nerve can become dominant, immobilising our system.